testersakage/mineclonia-jtest/API.md

 # API
+## Note about undocumented APIs
+In Mineclonia there are many API functions which are used internally between mods.
+These functions are usually exposed globally.
+They are however not meant to be used externally unless they are part of a documented modding API (documented in `API.md` files).
+There are no guarantees that Mineclonia will stay compatible with such undocumented API functions in the future.

+If one wants to use such an API for an external mod, then one should first make an issue on the Mineclonia repo about recognizing it as an external API and documenting it as such.
+Everything that is undocumented should be avoided when creating third party mods.

 ## Groups
 Mineclonia makes very extensive use of groups.
 Making sure your items and objects have the correct group memberships is very important.
 Groups are